UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Set a calendar reminder 30 days before your fixed-rate energy contract expires to avoid an automatic switch to a more expensive variable plan.

-Maximizing Your Household Energy Budget
+Taking Control of Your Household Energy Budget

 Frequently Asked Questions About the Price to Compare

-How often does my utility’s price to compare change?
+How long does it take to switch from my utility’s price to compare to a new supplier?

 About the Author